guangyaodou/Time_Majority_Voting/README.md

 Run [TMV_EEGEyeNet.ipynb](TMV_EEGEyeNet.ipynb) to execute the TMV algorithm on the EEGEyeNet dataset.
 You can also decide to run which subjects by adjusting the variable "total_subjects".
 You can uncomment and comment out the corresponding names and classifiers in the second block to determine what classifiers you want to run.

-The [output/EEGEyeNet](output/EEGEyeNet/) contains example results for the first 18 subjects.
+The [output/EEGEyeNet](output/EEGEyeNet/) contains example results for all subjects in json format.

 Side Note: There are 369 subjects in total.
 Run time varies based on number of subjects you are going to run.